zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

 local bool = checkBox.checked
-checkBox:getGroupChecked() -- If widget is a radio button, returns the checked widget of its group. checkBox:getGroupValue() -- Same as above, except returns the widget's value attribute.
+checkBox:getGroupChecked() -- If widget is a radio button, returns the checked widget of its group. checkBox:getGroupValue() -- Same as above, except returns the widget's value attribute. checkBox:findValue(val) -- If widget is a radio button, returns its sibling with given value if it exists. checkBox:selectValue(val) -- Same as above, but sets the specified sibling checked.
 ```

 ### Text Box